officelearn/azure-docs.sv-se/articles/azure-sql/managed-instance/replication-two-instances-and-sql-server-configure-tutorial.md

   -VirtualNetwork $virtualNetwork2 `
   -RemoteVirtualNetworkId $virtualNetwork1.Id

-# Check status of peering on the publisher vNet; should say connected
+# Check status of peering on the publisher VNet; should say connected
 Get-AzVirtualNetworkPeering `
  -ResourceGroupName $resourceGroup `
  -VirtualNetworkName $pubvNet `
  | Select PeeringState

-# Check status of peering on the subscriber vNet; should say connected
+# Check status of peering on the subscriber VNet; should say connected
 Get-AzVirtualNetworkPeering `
  -ResourceGroupName $resourceGroup `
  -VirtualNetworkName $subvNet `